Ford Madox Ford: Literary life

-When the Spanish Civil War broke out, Ford took the side of the left Republican faction, declaring: "I am unhesitatingly for the existing Spanish Government and against Franco’s attempt—on every ground of feeling and reason...Mr Franco wishes to establish a government resting on the arms of Moors, Germans, Italians.
+When the Spanish Civil War broke out, Ford took the side of the left Republican faction, declaring: "I am unhesitatingly for the existing Spanish Government and against Franco's attempt—on every ground of feeling and reason ...
+Mr Franco wishes to establish a government resting on the arms of Moors, Germans, Italians.
 Its success must be contrary to world conscience."
 His opinion of Mussolini and Hitler was likewise negative, and he offered to sign a manifesto against Nazism.

 Promotion of literature

 In 1908, Ford founded The English Review.
-Ford published works by Thomas Hardy, H. G. Wells, Joseph Conrad, Henry James, May Sinclair, John Galsworthy and William Butler Yeats; and debuted works of Ezra Pound, Wyndham Lewis, D. H. Lawrence and Norman Douglas.
+Ford published works by Thomas Hardy, H. G. Wells, Joseph Conrad, Henry James, May Sinclair, John Galsworthy and W. B. Yeats; and debuted works of Ezra Pound, Wyndham Lewis, D. H. Lawrence and Norman Douglas.
 Ezra Pound and other Modernist poets in London in the teens particularly valued Ford's poetry as exemplifying treatment of modern subjects in contemporary diction.
 In 1924, he founded The Transatlantic Review, a journal with great influence on modern literature.
 Staying with the artistic community in the Latin Quarter of Paris, Ford befriended James Joyce, Ernest Hemingway, Gertrude Stein, Ezra Pound and Jean Rhys, all of whom he would publish (Ford was the model for the character Braddocks in Hemingway's The Sun Also Rises).
 Basil Bunting worked as Ford's assistant on the magazine.

 As a critic, Ford is known for remarking "Open the book to page ninety-nine and read, and the quality of the whole will be revealed to you."
 George Seldes, in his book Witness to a Century, describes Ford ("probably in 1932") recalling his writing collaboration with Joseph Conrad, and the lack of acknowledgment by publishers of his status as co-author.
 Seldes recounts Ford's disappointment with Hemingway: "'and he disowns me now that he has become better known than I am.'
 Tears now came to Ford's eyes."
 Ford says, "I helped Joseph Conrad, I helped Hemingway.
 I helped a dozen, a score of writers, and many of them have beaten me.
 I'm now an old man and I'll die without making a name like Hemingway."
 Seldes observes, "At this climax Ford began to sob.
 Then he began to cry."

 Hemingway devoted a chapter of his Parisian memoir A Moveable Feast to an encounter with Ford at a café in Paris during the early 1920s.
 He describes Ford "as upright as an ambulatory, well clothed, up-ended hogshead."

 During a later sojourn in the United States, Ford was involved with Allen Tate, Caroline Gordon, Katherine Anne Porter and Robert Lowell (who was then a student).
 Ford was always a champion of new literature and literary experimentation.
 In 1929, he published The English Novel: From the Earliest Days to the Death of Joseph Conrad, a brisk and accessible overview of the history of English novels.
 He had an affair with Jean Rhys, which ended acrimoniously, which Rhys fictionalised in her novel Quartet.